Voluntourism should be avoided. This is Heart for Kids belief.

 Sadly these types of institutions do exist.
 There has been many stories of children being moved from home to home simply so volunteers can come and supposedly help.
 There have also been stories of children being forced into what is now called Modern Day Slavery and other forms of abuse.
 A number of countries have seen great increases in the number of institutionalised children over recent years.
 To say every facility for children is guilty of these practices is equally wrong in our eyes and we actively ensure our programs are providing safe long-term loving environments and care.

 Countries are different

 We lead volunteer teams whose members come from various countries.
-Team members are vetted and multiple references obtained to ensure they are suitable for the visit.
+Team members are vetted and multiple references are obtained to ensure they are suitable for the visit.
 These team members also help with everyday chores in the home and provide additional practical care for the children.
 Many team members come year after year at their own expense.
-Teams are not profit making ventures for Heart For Kids.
+Teams are not profit-making ventures for Heart For Kids.

 Our work in Indonesia is with young adults and so the same fears or risks of voluntourism do not exist in our work there.

 Teams also perform an important role by modeling other child care practices which may be new to our local carers.
 Other activities like play and craft times are also improved when volunteers come and share new activities etc. We believe our model of volunteering provides benefits for the children, carers and the volunteer.
 We respect and value every volunteer who gives up their time and resources to serve.
 We believe our framework (including a strong child protection policy that must be worked within) allows volunteers to see firsthand the needs and contribute in meaningful ways for the long-term benefit of the local children and staff.
 Unfortunately making broad statements can lead to organisations who are practicing well thought-out policies and strategies being grouped with those institutions who are sadly harming children and staff.